High-dimensional Autoregressive Modeling for Time Series with Hierarchical Structures

 Similarly, if the response tensor $\cm{Y}_t\in \mathbb{R}^{q_1 \times q_2 \times \cdots \times q_N}$ also has such purely hierarchical structure, the feature extraction on responses can be formulated into $\bm{f}_t^\mathrm{response}=\mathcal{N}(\cm{Y}_t;\{\bm{H}_n\}_{n=1}^N) = \bm{H}_N^\top (\bm{I}_{q_N}\otimes\bm{H}_{N-1}^\top) \cdots (\bm{I}_{q_2\cdots q_{N}}\otimes\bm{H}_1^\top) \vectorize(\cm{Y}_t)\defeq \bm{\Lambda}_y^\top \vectorize(\cm{Y}_t)$, where $\bm{H}_n\in\mathbb{O}^{s_{n-1}q_n\times s_n}$ with $s_0=1$ and $s_N=s$ are the component matrices for $1\leq n \leq N$.
 Note that $\bm{\Lambda}_y$ is orthonormal and, for the tensor regression model at \eqref{eq:regmodel}, its coefficient tensor $\cm{A}$ can then be defined as $[\cm{A}]_N = \bm{\Lambda}_y \bm{\Theta} \bm{\Lambda}_x^\top$ by adopting the method at \eqref{eq:A-form}, where $\bm{\Theta}\in\mathbb{R}^{s\times r}$ is a coefficient matrix.

 \begin{remark} Consider a special case with $r = s$ and $\bm{\Theta}$ being diagonal, and then the above coefficient tensor $\cm{A}$ will admit a form of tensor train decomposition \citep{oseledets2011tensor,zhou2022optimal,si2024efficient} if predictors are further arranged in a reverse hierarchical order.
-See Supplementary Material for the detailed illustration. \end{remark}
+See Section \ref{appendix:proof-TT} of the Supplementary Material for the detailed illustration. \end{remark}